Peter Tippett: Professional activities

 Tippett's work in cybersecurity has led to roles as speaker, contributor and advisor to government and private sector organizations.
-From 2003-2005, he served on the President's Information Technology Committee (PITAC), established by Congress in 1997 under the High Performance Computing Act of 1991 to "guide the Administration's efforts to accelerate the development and adoption of information technologies vital for American prosperity in the 21st century."
+From 2003 to 2005, he served on the President's Information Technology Committee (PITAC), established by Congress in 1997 under the High Performance Computing Act of 1991 to "guide the Administration's efforts to accelerate the development and adoption of information technologies vital for American prosperity in the 21st century."

-The U.S. Chamber of Commerce awarded Tippett its first Leadership in Health Care Award at the Chamber’s first annual Health Care Summit (2012) for his leadership of Verizon's incubator.
+The U.S. Chamber of Commerce awarded Tippett its first Leadership in Health Care Award at the Chamber's first annual Health Care Summit (2012) for his leadership of Verizon's incubator.
 Tippett was also Chief Scientist for ICSA Labs and previously served as president of the International Computer Security Association.

 Tippett is currently an adjunct professor in the Division of General Medical Sciences at Case Western Reserve University School of Medicine.

 In November 2017, T.E.N., a technology and information security executive networking and relationship-marketing firm, announced that Tippett received the 2017 ISE® Luminary Leadership Award.